Getting started with Weld

 Deploying to GlassFish

 Deploying to GlassFish should be easy and familiar, right?
-After all, it’s the Java EE 8 reference implementation and Weld is the CDI reference implementation, meaning Weld gets bundled with GlassFish.
+After all, it’s the Jakarta EE compatible implementation and Weld is the CDI compatible implementation, meaning Weld gets bundled with GlassFish.
 So yes, it’s all quite easy and familiar.

 the zip to a directory of your choice and set the